 - Is suffering significant harm through abuse or neglect;

 - Is likely to suffer significant harm in the future.

 The timing of such referrals should reflect the level of perceived risk of harm, not longer than within one working day of identification or disclosure of harm or risk of harm.

 In urgent situations, out of office hours, the referral should be made to the LA children's social care emergency duty team / out of hour's team.

-Note: The Data Protection Act 2018 and GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe.
+Note: The Data Protection Act 2018 and UK GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe.
 Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare and protect the safety of children.
-See Information Sharing (trix please link to this chapter in the SCB Manual).
+See Information Sharing Procedure.

 - Clarify the concerns;

 - Offer re-assurance about how the child will be kept safe;

 - Explain what action will be taken and within what timeframe.

 The child must not be pressed for information, led or cross-examined or given false assurances of absolute confidentiality, as this could prejudice police investigations, especially in cases of sexual abuse.